Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().logRevenueV2(revenue);
 ```

-Calling `logRevenueV2` will generate a revenue event type:
+Calling `logRevenueV2` generates a revenue event type:

-- **'[Amplitude] Revenue':** This event is logged for all revenue events, regardless of whether or not verification is turned on.
+- [Amplitude] Revenue: This event is logged for all revenue events, regardless of whether verification is enabled.

-You can't change the default names given to these client-side revenue events in the raw data but you do have the option to modify the [display name](https://amplitude.zendesk.com/hc/en-us/articles/235649848#events).
-To learn more about tracking revenue, see our documentation [here](https://amplitude.zendesk.com/hc/en-us/articles/115003116888).
+You can't change the default names given to these client-side revenue events in the raw data but you do have the option to change the [display name](https://help.amplitude.com/hc/en-us/articles/235649848#events).
+ To learn more about tracking revenue, see the documentation [here](https://help.amplitude.com/hc/en-us/articles/115003116888).

 !!!note
     Amplitude doesn't support currency conversion.
 All revenue data should be normalized to your currency of choice, before being sent to Amplitude.

 --8<-- "includes/track-revenue-properties-table.md"

-### Opt Out of Tracking
+### Opt users out of tracking

 You can turn off logging for a given user by calling `setOptOut`: